WAJR (AM)

 WAJR (1440 kHz) is a news/talk/sports formatted broadcast radio station licensed to Morgantown, West Virginia, serving North Central West Virginia.
 WAJR is owned and operated by WVRC Media.

-For decades, WAJR was the flagship station for West Virginia Mountaineers football and basketball.
-However, that role has since been taken on by WZST.
+WAJR was the flagship station for West Virginia Mountaineers football and basketball for many decades until 2013.
+On July 1st, 2026, WVU football and basketball returned to the station after a 13-year absence.